drewdeponte/git-ps-book/src/conceptual-model.md

 A **patch** is simply a logical change to source code.
 From a technical standpoint a patch is simply a Git commit that exists on your **patch stack**.
 There are ideal characteristics that patches should strive to have.
-For example, being small, logical, buildable, testable, releasable, and having a good message.
+For example, being small, logical, build-able, testable, releasable, and having a good message.
 We will get into the specifics of these characteristics later and tools and techniques to help facilitate them.